Faculty Senate Professor Award

 We have a fairly simple process for nominating.
 Review the Faculty Senate Professor Award criteria.
 Compose a one-page letter of nomination for the selection committee and send it along with the most recent curriculum vitae of your nominee.
 Everyone wins in this process.
 Your nomination will honor the candidate, whatever the outcome.
 You have a chance to say a personal thanks to a colleague you admire, and your letter will inform the campus of achievements that might otherwise get overlooked.

 The Faculty Senate Professor Award was initiated in 1990 to provide the faculty with an opportunity to recognize and honor one of our colleagues.
-The award is presented at the annual Faculty Recognition Dinner held in the fall quarter.
+The award is presented at the annual Faculty Recognition event held in the fall quarter.

 It was the unanimous opinion of the 2001 Selection Committee that the nomination and selection procedures be modified to allow a three-year window over which nominations would be considered.
 A significant amount of effort is required to prepare a nomination, and the number of nominations is somewhat uneven from year to year.
 This would keep a larger pool available for consideration in any one year and would be more fair to the nominees.
 In addition, it might encourage more nominations since there might be a more perceived return on effort when the nomination is considered over three years.